mostafaibx/mostafaibx/README.md

 - 🎯 Working as a **BI Developer & Data Analyst**
 - 🔍 Exploring the world of **Data Engineering** and cloud-based pipelines
 - 📊 Passionate about storytelling through **data visualization**
-- 🚀 Always learning and experimenting with new tools and technologies
+- 🚀 I like experimenting with new tools and technologies
 - 🎓 Background in Business Administration, Finance, and Informatics

 ---